Contents

 This post may contain affiliate links!
 I will receive a commission, at no extra cost to you, if you purchase something recommended here.

-Just north of the ancient city on the water, Venice’s Veneto region is famous for its wonderfully bubbly and light white wine–Prosecco.
-Have you ever tried it?
 It’s light and airy.
 It’s sweet, but not too sweet.
 It’s perfect to pair with fish and seafood dishes or can be refreshing all on its own as your choice glass for aperitivo.

 You can easily take several Veneto wine tours from Venice, from full-day Prosecco vineyard tours to half-day experiences.